European colonization of the Americas: Spain

 Amerigo Vespucci wakes up "America" in Americae Retectio, engraving by the Flemish artist Jan Galle (circa 1615).

-Systematic European colonization began in 1492.
+The systematic and long-term European colonization began in 1492 with Spain.
 A Spanish expedition sailed west to find a new trade route to the Orient, the source of spices, silks, porcelains, and other rich trade goods.
 Ottoman control of the Silk Road, the traditional route for trade between Europe and Asia, forced European traders to look for alternative routes.
 The Genoese mariner Christopher Columbus led an expedition to find a route to East Asia, but instead landed in The Bahamas.
 Columbus encountered the Lucayan people on the island Guanahani (possibly Cat Island), which they had inhabited since the ninth century.
 In his reports, Columbus exaggerated the quantity of gold in the East Indies, which he called the "New World".
 These claims, along with the slaves he brought back, convinced the monarchy to fund a second voyage.
 Word of Columbus's exploits spread quickly, sparking the Western European exploration, conquest, and colonization of the Americas.